Do you love to write? Here’s a competition for you.

 Plus a small panel which will include Otago Publications Editor Lisa Dick and English and Linguistics Programme Teaching Fellow Nicola Cummins.

 With six categories, there will be six winners:

 - Staff poetry

 - Staff fiction

-Each winner will receive a prize pack including gifts from our sponsors: Otago University Press, University Book Shop, University 150th, and the English and Linguistics
+Each winner will receive a prize pack including gifts from our sponsors: Otago University Press, University Book Shop and Dunedin City of Literature.

-In addition, winning poems and stories will be published in the Otago Daily Times, excerpts will be published on posters to be put up around campus, and winners will have the opportunity to read their winning entries on Otago Access Radio.
+In addition, winning poems and stories will be published in the media and online, and winners will have the opportunity to read their winning entries on Otago Access Radio.